pdcgomes/RendezVous/README.md

 `rendezvous ~/Projects/MyProject/GeneratedStrings ~/Projects/MyProject/MyProject`

-RendezVous will execute and print out the list of files it has changed, along with the list of keys it has updated, created or deleted
+RendezVous will execute and print out the list of files it has changed, along with the list of keys it has updated, created or deleted.

 ### Caveats